feichao93/temme/docs/en/07-filters.md

 ### Inline Filters Definition

 Define filters in selector string.
 Inline filters definition has the same syntax as JavaScript-style function definition.
-The difference is that temme use _filter_ as the keyword instead of _function_.
+The difference is that temme uses _filter_ as the keyword instead of _function_.

 ```
 filter myFilter(arg1, arg2, arg3) {